kris2475/LLM-Control-Planner-Generative-AI-for-Smart-Energy-Systems/What_is_JSON.md

 ## 🧩 Simple Explanation
 JSON stands for **JavaScript Object Notation**.
 It’s a way to store and share data using text that both humans and computers can easily understand.
-Think of it like a box that holds information — things like names, numbers, lists, and other details — all neatly labeled.
+Think of it like a box that holds information — things like names, numbers, lists, and other details — all neatly labelled.

 ---